Infineon/mtb-example-wifi-https-server/README.md

  Resource  |  Alias/object     |    Purpose
  :-------- | :-------------    | :------------
- UART (HAL) |cy_retarget_io_uart_obj| UART HAL object used by retarget-io for Debug UART port GPIO (HAL) | CYBSP_USER_LED | User LED
+ UART (HAL) |cy_retarget_io_uart_obj | UART HAL object used by Retarget-IO for the Debug UART port GPIO (HAL) | CYBSP_USER_LED | User LED

 <br>

-This example uses the Arm® Cortex®-M4 (CM4) CPU of PSoC&trade; 6 MCU to start the HTTPS server task.
+This example uses the Arm&reg; Cortex&reg;-M4 (CM4) CPU of PSOC&trade; 6 MCU to start the HTTPS server task.
 At device reset, the default Cortex&reg;-M0+ (CM0+) application enables the CM4 CPU and configures the CM0+ CPU to go to sleep.

 In this example, the HTTPS server establishes a secure connection with a web browser or cURL client through an SSL handshake.
 During the SSL handshake, the server presents its SSL certificate for verification and verifies the incoming client identity.
 This example uses mDNS provided by the lwIP open-source TCP/IP network stack. mDNS helps in resolving the domain name of the HTTPS server to an IP address in the local network.
 This code example supports only IPv4 with mDNS.